isomerpages/moe-damaipri/_notification/School Announcements/Parents' Briefing.md

 <p>Dear Parents,</p>
 <p>Take some time to go through the slides<a href="" rel="noopener noreferrer nofollow" target="_blank">,</a>&nbsp;as the information will benefit you and your child.</p>
 <p>You may access these PDFs by clicking the link below.
 Note that, due to
-the large file size, they will be divided into parts.</p>
+the large file size, they will be divided into two parts.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>